 My research sits at the intersection of globalization and higher education reform.
 I am interested in how nations, institutions, and individuals aspire to “global” status, focusing on both organizational changes in response to globalization and transnational mobility patterns of students and scholars.
 I also look at cross-border circulations of institutional practices and pedagogical methods.
 As a qualitative researcher, I utilize ethnographic writing to make sense of people’s experiences, looking for patterns, describing relationships and meanings, and contextualizing a community in relation to its broader sociocultural setting.
 As an educationist, I am also interested in framing everyday experiences with the organizational behavior of schools and institutional structures and privileges.

-My research has been generously supported by the Korea Foundation, Institute of International Education, Social Science Research Council, and Comparative and International Education Society.
-I also received the Comparative and International Education Society Higher Education SIG Best Dissertation Award (honorable mention).
+My research has been generously supported by grants and fellowships from the Social Science Research Council, Fulbright IIE Program, and Korea Foundation.
+I also received the Comparative and International Education Society Higher Education SIG Best Dissertation Award, honorable mention.